 Determining whether a project requires review by the IRB is sometimes difficult and for this reason it is always best to consult with the Human Research Protection Office (HRPO) for guidance.

 The HRPO makes the determination whether or not a project meets the definition of human subject research.
 Federal regulations require that proposed research involving human subjects be reviewed and approved by the Institutional Review Board prior to project initiation.
-If you are unsure if your project meets the definition of research or if you require documentation that your project does not require IRB review, complete and submit the Determination of Human Subject Research form.
+If you are unsure if your project meets the definition of research or if you require documentation that your project does not require IRB review, complete and submit a Determination in Kuali.

 The determination of whether or not a project or activity is defined as human subject research rests on the answers to the following three questions: